 SAMIA: I went to our family GP, and then I went to therapy.
 I was on antidepressants, which affected my pregnancy, definitely.
 I gave birth to Mihar in September, 3 months after my husband’s death.
 Although therapy helped me, the medication I was on made me feel numb.
 For as long as I was on them, I didn’t feel like I could properly give to my kids or be a part of their lives.
 I definitely think medication is necessary in some cases and helpful to lots of people, but just for me and my body, I began to feel like I was distancing myself from my problems and being negligent of my responsibilities, because I was so dazed and numbed from my pain and my reality by the amount I was on.
 So, I decided to stop taking them.
 It was hard at first, and probably not wise to do so without consulting my GP, but I woke up one day and knew I didn’t want to take them anymore – that I was going to be okay without them.
 That was the first step of my journey.
 Getting myself off my medication.
 I realised then, that I was solely responsible for my children now, and I would have to start making decisions on my own.
 It was extremely difficult because I had to be both mom and dad.
 Sometimes I feel guilty, because I feel like I was so busy trying to be both that I forgot that they need love and care too, not just discipline and protection.
 I feel like while I was trying to be strong for them, I might have been hard on them in the process.
 All I knew was that I was going to have to be their rock.
 Ahmed was no longer around to be mine nor theirs.
 That was one of the hardest things at the beginning; recognising that while I was losing a husband, my kids were also losing a father.
 Every time I saw fathers with their kids, I would fear the day I would have to try to explain to my little ones why they didn’t have one too.
 Every time I saw my sister’s husbands playing with their children, my heart would break for mine.
 I knew I was never going to be able to shield them from missing the love and warmth of having a father.
-It broke my heart when my first daughter, who was old enough to grasp that her dad wasn’t around, but still couldn’t understand why or where he was, would call my brother (her uncle), dad.
+It broke my heart when my first daughter, who was old enough to grasp that her dad wasn’t around, but still couldn’t understand why, would call my brother (her uncle), dad.
 She knew she was missing that figure, without being old enough to understand who that figure was.
 Just that he needed to exist next to a mother.
 Mom and Dad, together.
 I remember Meriem’s first day of school – I cried and cried and cried.
 Their first time for everything, was so hard on me.
 I hated that Ahmed was not there to witness every milestone they achieved.
 I hated that they couldn’t share that with him.
 It was hard to accept that we would never share a single important moment as a complete family together – especially when Ahmed was the one who longed for children and a future as a family, more than I ever did.
 He dreamt all this up with me.
 He wrote stories from scratch that he would read to Meriem and Muhammed.
 He wrote Meriem letters.
 In the end, he wasn’t around to see any of his dreams for his children come true.
 Ultimately, I decided to be happy and content with the time I got with Ahmed.
 I realised that there are some people, (especially in Egypt where arranged marriages can be quite common), who have husbands, or wives – but that doesn’t necessarily mean they have love.
 Losing a husband is one thing and losing the love of your life is another.
 They don’t often have to be the same thing, but for me they were.
-I decided to be grateful and to understand how lucky I am have had real love in my lifetime.
+I decided to be grateful and to understand how lucky I am to have had real love in my lifetime.
 That I felt true love.
 That I will see Ahmed again, and that we will get to make up for all the lost time.
 I never re-married or was even interested to, simply because I already married the man of my dreams.
 Some people never get to.
 I would never trade places.

 MERIEM: How did you make the decision to move to Ireland, alone, with three kids?